 Further, larger projects with even more detailed and onerous procedures, it may warrant the recruitment of a System Engineer as a member of the research team.
 But the authors maintain that these tools can be applied by the team members themselves, with rewards of savings and time outweighing the time and effort to implement the SE tools.

-Conclusions

 The authors assert that the data above justify the careful consideration of the adoption of some of the tools.
 They conclude that the use of SE is prudent, cost-effective and accessible by the vast majority of research teams.